ayman-elkassas/CV/README.md

    - #### Supervised
       - ##### Classification
          - ###### Knn
-            The k-nearest neighbors algorithm (k-NN) is a non-parametric method used for classification and regression.[1]
+          `The k-nearest neighbors algorithm (k-NN) is a non-parametric method used for classification and regression.[1]
 In both cases, the input consists of the k closest training examples in the feature space.
-The output depends on whether k-NN is used for classification or regression:
+The output depends on whether k-NN is used for classification or regression`
          - ###### Naïve baysian
             Naive Bayes classifiers are a family of simple "probabilistic classifiers" based on applying Bayes' theorem with strong (naive) independence assumptions between the features Naive Bayes has been studied extensively since the 1960s.
 It was introduced (though not under that name) into the text retrieval community in the early 1960s,[1] and remains a popular (baseline) method for text categorization, the problem of judging documents as belonging to one category or the other (such as spam or legitimate, sports or politics, etc.) with word frequencies as the features.
 With appropriate pre-processing, it is competitive in this domain with more advanced methods including support vector machines.
          - ###### Svm